alandekok/recli/HELP.markdown

 contex-specific help.

 In the above example, the syntax is printed when the user types `?`.
-Additional help can be shown by changing the help text to the following:
+Additional help can be shown by adding another line after the heading, which has four spaces at the beginning.
+That line will become the "short" help, which is printed when the user types `one ?`.

     # one

+        Enter one thing.

-    Help for "one" command
+    The "one" command does a number of things.
+    It is a very useful command.

     ## one fish

-        Enter a fish
+        Enter one fish.

     Help for "one fish" command.

-It may be difficult to see on an HTML formatted page, but the "Enter a fish" text is indented by four spaces.
+It may not be obvious in an HTML formatted page, but the "Enter a fish" text is indented by four spaces.
 This means that the text is help for the `?` character, and is not part of the text for the `help` command.

-With this help file, when the user types `one ?`, the following output will be printed:
+With this help file, when the user types `one fish ?`, the following output will be printed:

     fish: Enter a fish